wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 *Sat 26 Sep, [7.30pm](http://www.wegottickets.com/event/332265) | £5*
 Tin Can People | Ria Hartley | Cheryl Martin | Louise Wallwein<br>+ guest Ellie Stamp

-**A slideshow exploring absence and presence, flying and falling, and the power of the artist to fail or be free.**
+**A slideshow exploring absence and presence, flying and falling, and the power of the artist to fail or be free.
+(Click on times to book.)**
 *Fri 25 Sep, [7pm](http://www.wegottickets.com/event/332266) + [10pm](http://www.wegottickets.com/event/332267) | £3*
 Michael Pinchbeck